Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 # Functional Programming (Part 1 of 2)

 <!-- INSTRUCTOR NOTES:
-1) For the QuizLet Game in the Initial Exercise:
-- the URL is xxxx
-2) For Activity 1:
-- xxx
-3) for Activity 2:
-- xxxx
+1)  SOLUTION FOR ACTIVITY 2:
+- Is in comments below Add'l Rsrcs
 -->

 ## Minute-by-Minute